 “Wouldn’t that be the perfect elevator?
 Wouldn’t that be the black box?”
 (62-63)

 There’s a lot of social commentary built around this, primarily on U.S. race relations.
 As Lila Mae is the first black female elevator inspector, she’s mocked and underestimated by her peers.
 I like books with social commentary, but I like them best when the social commentary doesn’t come at the expense of the plot and surface characters.
 With elevators as a base layer, I was nervous when picking up the book because you can’t assume an elevator-based plot will be convincing or interesting.

 This review is vague, but I’d rather keep it that way given how many of the story’s twists and details surprised me.
 At times, I wanted the writing to tighten up, but many passages were beautifully or cleverly written and I didn’t resent the time spent away from the main story.
 Some sidebars about elevator maintenance were confusing at first; I couldn’t see how they fit into the story, but reading about Lila Mae’s studies and work ethic defined her character.
 She’s smart and competent and she legitimizes the story when it starts to get weird.
 If anyone can intuit an elevator’s fitness by riding in it, it’s Lila Mae.

 I picked up this book because I wanted to read The Underground Railroad but don’t like finding an author via their latest book.
 The Intuitionist was Whitehead’s first book.
 I look forward to reading his others and seeing him develop as a writer.

-Overall: 4.7 Sometimes the pretty writing threatened to wander too far afield, but the story was otherwise tight and often fun, despite a few dark turns.
+Overall: 4.7 (out of 5.0) Sometimes the pretty writing threatened to wander too far afield, but the story was otherwise tight and often fun, despite a few dark turns.
 The level of detail devoted to the development of elevator philosophy contained excellent world building.
 The social commentary was insightful and poignant.

 14 to go! with some amendments…